 Give everyone a piece of paper and a pencil or markers.
 Allow 5 minutes to draw a picture that conveys who they are without writing any words or numbers.
 At the end of 5 minutes the group leader collects the pictures.
 Show the pictures to the group, one at a time, and have them try to guess who drew it.
 Each artist can then explain how their work expresses who they are.

-Give each girl a 3×5 card or card stock cut into a wide strip.
-Invite girls to write their name at the top of the card.
-Then pass the card around the circle and each person writes an affirmation about the girl on the card.
-Encourage the girls to be specific – use positive adjectives that portray the things you appreciate about each girl and her unique qualities, what she adds to the group, etc.
+Give everyone a 3×5 card or card stock cut into a wide strip.
+Invite participants to write their name at the top of the card.
+Then pass the card around the circle and each person writes an affirmation about the person on the card.
+Encourage the group to be specific – use positive adjectives that portray the things you appreciate about each person and their unique qualities, what they add to the group, etc.